-ECON 262/INTS 262: China's Economic Development and Economic Reform
+ECON 262 China's Economic Development and Economic Reform

 This course provides a survey of China's economic development under the centrally planned socialist system since 1949, and the on-going economic reform since 1978.
 China's role in regional economic growth and its economic relationship with the world economy will also be addressed.
-Units: 3
+Same as: INTS 262.